 Double click on the Informatica Command Task will open the following window.
 Within the General Tab, we can rename the Command Task to a more meaningful name.
 Please do not forget to provide a valid description about the Task.

 Within the Properties Tab, there is one property called :

 - Fail Parent if this task fails: Please check mark this option.
 If this Command Task fails then it will fail the workflow.

 Within the Commands Tab, you have to provide the command that you are going to use in this workflow.
-Please click on New button to add new command
+Please click on the New button to add a new command

 We renamed the field as the Copy Command.
 Next, click on the Arrow to add the command